 6.5 Memberships received directly by a recognized association must submit the application to the party secretary to receive a member number.

-6.6 All membership payments are to be made out to Northern Ontario Party.
+6.6 All membership payments are to be made out to Northern Ontario Party or Riding Association.

 .1 The purpose of the Member Recruitment System is to encourage and facilitate the recruitment of new members in a manner that respects the role of Recognized Associations.